isntlee/Avalanches/README.md

 - Video-player: Displays correctly, and as user hits play the video plays immediately within situated Youtube window.
 "View All Videos" opens new tab with the full selection of Youtube videos available.

-- Tour-list:Displays correctly, and all links related to tour dates function correctly, and "View All Tour Dates" opens a new tab in which takes the user to a full list of upcoming shows.
+- Tour-list: Displays correctly, and all links related to tour dates function correctly, and "View All Tour Dates" opens a new tab in which takes the user to a full list of upcoming shows.

-- Music-player:Displays correctly, and all links attached open new tabs on either "Spotify" or "Soundcloud".
+- Music-player: Displays correctly, and all links attached open new tabs on either "Spotify" or "Soundcloud".

 **Current fan**